alaninmcr/ro-crate/docs/1.1-RC2/terminology.md

 _Linked Data_: A data structure where properties, types and resources are identified with _URIs_, which if retrieved over the Web, further describe or provide the identified property/type/resource.

 _URI_: A _Uniform Resource Identifier_ as defined in [RFC 3986], for example `http://example.com/path/file.html` - commonly known as _URL_.
-In this document the term _URI_ includes _IRI_, which also permit international Unicode characters.
+In this document the term _URI_ includes _IRI_, which also permits international Unicode characters.

 _URI Path_: The relative _path_ element of an _URI_ as defined in [RFC3986 section 3.3], e.g. `path/file.html`